mtancret/recordreplay/README.md

 Prerequisites
 ----------

+Linux x86 or Mac OS X
 TinyOS 2.x
-Copy tinyos.sh from tools into main tinyos directory and run
+Make sure that TinyOS paths are configured correctly, for example, copy tinyos.sh from tools into main tinyos directory and execute

 > source tinyos.sh

 Usage
 ----------

+Clone repository.

+> git clone git@github.com:mtancret/recordreplay.git
+> cd recordreplay

-Set up paths using the setup.sh script.
+Configure paths using the setup.sh script (you may want to place this in your shell startup files).

 > source setup.sh